masud99r/masudur-academic/content/publication/DESK-IROS-2019/index.md

 ---
-title: "SARTRES: A Semi-Autonomous Robot TeleopeRation Environment for Surgery"
+title: "DESK: A Robotic Activity Dataset for Dexterous Surgical Skills Transfer to Medical Robots"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here